UltraEngine/tableplusplus/README.md

 ## About

-This code is meant to bridge the gaps between dynamic data in C++, JSON files, and Lua.
+This code is meant to bridge the gaps between dynamic data in C++, JSON, and Lua.

 The tables can be accessed by Lua with the sol binding library, but the tables themselves do not use Lua.